Bryan Reynolds Preview, Player Props: Pirates vs. Royals

 Bryan Reynolds At The Plate

-- Reynolds has had at least one RBI in 34.2% of his games this year (40 of 117), with more than one RBI 15 times (12.8%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Reynolds has an RBI in 40 of 118 games this season, with multiple RBI in 15 of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.